 Three Civil War blockade-runners sank off the coast in Lockwood’s Folly Inlet.
 Blockade Runners Elizabeth (lost in 1863), Bendigo (lost a few months later when it mistook Elizabeth for a Union blockader and attempted to pass inshore), and Ranger (which was beached one mile west of the Lockwood’s Folly Inlet and destroyed by fire in 1864) are all owned by the State of North Carolina and listed in the National Register as part of an archeological district.
 The USS Iron Age was also grounded in 1864.

-Family-owned Hobbs Realty appeared on the scene by 1977 as it began building beach cottages and making its mark as a premier rental management company on the island.
-The Hobbs have been steadfast in their commitment to honor the past, present, and future in their third-generation family legacy and business.
-On May 13, 1986, the Town of Holden Beach dedicated a new high-rise steel and concrete bridge, allowing better access to the then more than 1,900 homes on the island.
+Family-owned Hobbs Realty appeared on the scene by 1977, as it began building beach cottages and making its mark as a premier rental management company on the island.
+The Hobbs have been steadfast in their commitment to honor the past, present, and future in their third-generation family legacy and business while growing the fourth generation!
+On May 13, 1986, the Town of Holden Beach dedicated new high-rise steel and concrete bridge, allowing better access to the then more than 1,900 homes on the island.
 Driving across the bridge provides undeniably breathtaking views of the ICW, the Atlantic, and the island.
-And thousands flock to Holden Beach for the annual Festival by the Sea the last weekend in October for the opportunity to walk across the bridge the one day each year when it’s closed to traffic.
+Thousands flock to Holden Beach for the annual Festival by the Sea the last weekend in October for the opportunity to walk across the bridge the one day each year when it’s closed to traffic.
 Talk about spectacular photo ops!

-Although the population has grown from 136 in 1970 to 644 by 2016 according to the U.S. Census — and has become an increasingly popular destination for vacationers and part-timers — Hobbs Realty proudly celebrates Holden Beach's many years of a small-town feel with views that can’t be beat!
+Although the population has grown from 136 in 1970 to 644 by 2016 to 921 in 2020, according to the U.S. Census — and has become an increasingly popular destination for vacationers and part-timers — Hobbs Realty proudly celebrates Holden Beach's many years of a small-town feel with views that can’t be beaten!